juano2310/SuperCANBus/docs/MQTT_PROTOCOL.md

 ## License

-This MQTT protocol implementation is part of the Super CAN+ library and inherits the same MIT license as the original arduino-CAN library.
+This pub/sub protocol implementation is part of the Super CAN+ library and inherits the same MIT license as the original arduino-CAN library.